Thrust-Devs-Ltd/nova-care-openelis-docker/README.md

 1. Move to directory of the Unziped OpenELIS-Global Docker Installer file

        cd OpenELIS-Global_<verion>_docker_installer

-1. Load the images and start the containers  by running
+1. For installing OpenELIS-Global2 the first time ,Load the images and start the containers  by running

        ./run.sh

+1. For Upgrading  OpenELIS-Global2 with an existing docker installer ,only Load the images in the new docker installer and re-satrt Global Global containers in your existing old Docker  installer

+      ./upgrade.sh